GHeier/FFirefly/README.md

 ---

 ### **🔹 Plotting**
-Plotting is handled in the "qplot" folder.
+Plotting is handled in the "arplot" folder.
 This folder contains a "base" python script that acts as a command-line interface to the plotting functions.
 Still under development, this allows for easy plotting of results.
-Just as qbuild.sh, it is recommended to make this a command line argument so that it can be run from anywhere.
+Just as arbuild.sh, it is recommended to make this a command line argument so that it can be run from anywhere.